 The AVCC purchase has cost Apple Valley taxpayers

-only six or seven million dollars to date (the golf course is still hemorrhaging money).
-One can only imagine what might happen should TOAV spend up to $200,000,000 (at up to 12 percent interest!) buying a water utility that we already have.
+only nine million dollars to date (the golf course is still hemorrhaging money, so the Town has proposed a special sales tax to support it).
+One can only imagine what might happen should TOAV spend up to $150,000,000 (at up to 12 percent interest!) buying a water utility that we already have.

 Regarding the proposed hostile takeover of LAV, TOAV doesn’t know what it’s buying, it doesn’t know what it’s going to cost, it doesn’t know where the money is coming from, doesn’t know what the money is going to cost, doesn’t know how to run a water utility, doesn’t know who is going to run the system, and has a history of failure where water systems are concerned.